Galaxy S21: Samsung didn't bring back the headphone jack and here's why

-Samsung's Galaxy S21, the follow-up to last year's Galaxy S20 flagship, is finally here.
-Today, on the last day of CES, Samsung hosted a virtual Galaxy Unpacked event (here's everything announced), where the latest Galaxy S smartphone was unveiled, about a month earlier than last year's announcement.
+Samsung's Galaxy S21, the follow-up to last year's Galaxy S20, has arrived earlier than the company's flagship phones usually do.
+On Thursday, the last day of CES, Samsung hosted a virtual Unpacked event (here's everything announced), in which the latest Galaxy S smartphone was unveiled, about a month earlier than last year's announcement.
 Rumors had been circulating for months about the new device, fueled by leaks galore.
-Would the Galaxy S21 come with a stylus?
+Would the Galaxy S21 come with a stylus ?
 Would it sport a sleek new design?
 Would it replace the Galaxy Note line?

 And the perennial question: Would it include a headphone jack?
 We now know the answer: No, the Galaxy S21 does not have a headphone jack.